Call of Duty: Black Ops — Cold War arrives with cross-generation, cross-platform play on November 13

 “When I was researching this game, I was shocked at some of the things that I was learning had actually happened,” said Kraft.

 Evidence for the existence of a spy came from KGB archives that were opened in the 1990s, after the fall of the Soviet Union.
 But whether Perseus ever existed is a valid question.
-But it appears that the biography of the real world Perseus, at least what is known about this spy, diverges from the details that are available from Activision about the Black Ops: Cold War’s plot.
+It appears that the biography of the real world Perseus, at least what is known about this spy, diverges from the details that are available from Activision about the Black Ops: Cold War’s plot.

 Raven creative director Dan Vondrak said that “we dove into real documents, talked to real people that were working in high positions back then.
 And it’s like the conspiracy theories that you think are really crazy have more truth to them than you imagine.”